Chief Jay Eagle

-Jerry Thomas Bragg (born August 18, 1953), better known by the ring name Chief Jay Eagle, is an American professional wrestler, promoter and businessman.
-Bragg has performed for many different wrestling companies in the NWA and the independent circuit.
+Jerry Thomas Bragg (born August 18, 1953), better known by the ring name Chief Jay Eagle, is an American retired professional wrestler, promoter and businessman.
+Bragg performed for many different wrestling companies in the NWA and the independent circuit.
 Bragg was the promoter of Southern Championship Wrestling (SCW), National Championship Wrestling (NCW) and Big Time Wrestling (BTW).
-Bragg is currently the owner of American Pro Wrestling (APW) which has been running events since 1997.
+Bragg is formerly the owner of American Pro Wrestling (Now known as Asylum Pro Wrestling), which has been running events since 1997.

 Professional wrestling career

-Early career (1975-1983)
+Early career (1975–1983)

 Bragg began his wrestling career in 1975, being trained by Wahoo McDaniel who was a hunting buddy of Bragg's Father.
 George South is also credited for training Bragg.

 In one of Bragg's early matches against the tag team The Bandits his parents were in the crowd seeing their son perform for the first time.
 Bragg was set to take a beating and lose the match.
-His Mother, Betty Bragg jumped into the ring thinking he was in real danger and tried to protect him.
-Bragg said this embarrassing story is something he and his Mother had to live with for years.
+His mother, Betty Bragg, jumped into the ring thinking he was in real danger and tried to protect him.
+Bragg said this embarrassing story is something he and his mother had to live with for years.